 To get the most bang from your resending buck, consider extending your sales beyond the two most obvious days like Julep did.

-Extending your sale and surprising your customers with new offers and new discounts will increase the chances getting through and getting a purchase.
+Extending your sale and surprising your customers with new offers and new discounts will increase the chances of getting through and getting a purchase.
 The golden rule of marketing is almost always “less is more.”
 During peak holiday sending time, forget that rule.
 In that case, more is more.

 3) Make them mobile